Post Summary: Kenya travel tips you should know

 Those Coastal Vibes

-Kenya isn’t just good for safaris, but the Kenyan Coast also boasts white sand beaches and is the perfect place to come for some peace and quiet on the Indian Ocean.
+Kenya isn’t just good for safaris, but the Kenyan Coast also boasts white sand beaches and is the perfect place to come for peace and quiet on the Indian Ocean.
 Malindi, Watamu, Diani Beach, and Lamu all have that Swahili vibe that can also be found on the Tanzanian coast.

 The Maasai all speak Maa, but most understand Swahili as well.
-However, in Nairobi, at lodges, tourist attractions, and everyday people will likely speak English.
-It’s even common for many Kenyan’s to speak a mix of both Swahili and English when conversing.
+However, lodges, tourist attractions, and everyday people will likely speak English in Nairobi.
+It’s common for many Kenyans to speak a mix of Swahili and English when conversing.

-Plan Your Trip to Kenya
+Plan Your Trip to Africa